nf-core/website/markdown/developers/contributing_to_pipelines.md

 ## Testing

 When you create a pull request with changes, [GitHub Actions](https://github.com/features/actions) will run automatic tests.
-Typically, pull-requests are only fully reviewed when these tests are passing, though of course we can help out before then.
+Typically, pull-requests are only fully reviewed when these tests are passing, though of course, we can help out before then.

 There are typically two types of tests that run:

 #### Lint tests

 `nf-core` has a [set of guidelines](https://nf-co.re/developers/guidelines) which all pipelines must adhere to.
-To enforce these and ensure that all pipelines stay in sync, we have developed a helper tool which runs checks on the pipeline code.
+To enforce these and ensure that all pipelines stay in sync, we have developed a helper tool that runs checks on the pipeline code.
 This is in the [nf-core/tools repository](https://github.com/nf-core/tools) and once installed can be run locally with the `nf-core lint <pipeline-directory>` command.

 If any failures or warnings are encountered, please follow the listed URL for more documentation.

 #### Pipeline tests

-Each `nf-core` pipeline should be set up with a minimal set of test-data.
+Each `nf-core` pipeline should be set up with a minimal set of test data.
 `GitHub Actions` then runs the pipeline on this data to ensure that it exits successfully.
 If there are any failures then the automated tests fail.
 These tests are run both with the latest available version of `Nextflow` and also the minimum required version that is stated in the pipeline code.